 Similar to service academies, senior military colleges (SMCs) offer a combination of higher education and military instruction.
 They are among the most prestigious and famous education institutions in the world, and they offer financial aid packages for eligible students.
-Every SMC cadet must participate in the Reserve Officers' Training Corps (ROTC)

-program, but only those cadets who receive an ROTC scholarship are required to enter military service following graduation.
+Every SMC cadet must participate in the Reserve Officers' Training Corps (ROTC) program, but only those cadets who receive an ROTC scholarship are required to enter military service following graduation.

-Texas A&M University Corps of Cadets T: 979-862-2862 Norwich University T: 802-485-2000 Virginia Military Institute T: 540-464-7230 T: 843-225-3294 Virginia Tech University of North Virginia Women's Corps of Cadets Georgia Institute for Leadership T: 540-231-6858 T: 706-867-2918 T: 540-887-7042
+Texas A&M University Corps of Cadets T: 979-862-2862 Norwich University T: 802-485-2000 Virginia Military Institute T: 540-464-7230 The Citadel T: 843-225-3294 Virginia Tech Corps of Cadets T: 540-231-6858 University of North Georgia T: 706-867-2918 Virginia Women's Institute for Leadership T: 540-887-7042